jakelashbrook/discover-penwith/README.md

-To be safe and know for sure my MVP website is ready for an initial release and go to submission for my course with Code Institute, I decided to make a log of the processes of manual testing undertaken after the initial deployment in order to assess whether it's at an acceptable level to release as an MVP and submit.To begin with, I've started testing on mobile and laptop manually whether all of the links, buttons, and images are doing what they're supposed to be.
-On initial checking- they're all responding how i expected them too.
+To be safe and know for sure my MVP website is ready for an initial release and go to submission for my course with Code Institute, I decided to make a log of the processes of manual testing undertaken after the initial deployment in order to assess whether it's at an acceptable level to release as an MVP and submit.
+To begin with, I've started testing on mobile and laptop manually whether all of the links, buttons, and images are doing what they're supposed to be.
+On initial checking- they're all responding how I expected them too.

 **Discover Page Testing:**
 1. All links on page checked to make sure that they're functioning correctly.